Skip to content

 Benedictine University – Master of Science in Nursing (MSN) Programs

-The Department of Nursing and Health at Benedictine University offers an online Master of Science in Nursing (MSN) with two concentration paths: Nurse Executive Leader or Nurse Educator.
-There is also a dual MSN/MBA degree available that is profiled in the MBA section of our site.
+The Department of Nursing and Health at Benedictine University offers an online Master of Science in Nursing (MSN) in Nursing Leadership, as well as a dual MSN/MBA degree.
 Applicants must have earned a BSN from an accredited institution and be a licensed RN.
-The Nurse Executive Leader concentration is designed for nurses seeking management and upper-level management roles.
+The Nursing Leadership concentration is designed for nurses seeking management and upper-level management roles.
 The degree focuses on effective communication, collaboration and conflict resolution, strategic and critical thinking skills, organization, human resources, and budgeting.

 Benedictine University delivers courses asynchronously through the Engage Learning Management System (LMS).
 Benedictine follows the best practices of the Community of Inquiry (Col) framework to maintain an interactive, collaborative learning environment for online students.
 Therefore the online learning environment offers many opportunities for collaboration and interaction through virtual webinars, live chats, including coffee chats, online discussion boards, and online student groups.
 Faculty makes themselves readily available through weekly office hours, participation in the online activities, and through student feedback.